Easy to Sew Cushion Cover - just 4 seams!/

 A cushion pad/old cushion

-First you need to work out how much fabric you need.
+First you need to do some very simple maths to work out how much fabric you need.
 This depends on how big your cushion pad is.

 My cushion pads are 15"x15".